YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that MUPIP found the previous link of journal file xxxx to be null, when it needed to process backward beyond the journal files first record.

-Action: Verify the specified resync or time qualifiers are as intended.
-If correct values were specified, and null link was due to operator action, restore the journal generation link and reissue the command.
+Action: Verify that the specified resync or time qualifiers are as intended.
+If correct values were specified, and the null link was due to operator action, restore the journal generation link and reissue the command.

 --------------------
 NOPRINCIO